Section

 Sleep apnoea is more common in men than women, though the gap narrows significantly after menopause.
 Carrying extra weight, particularly around the neck, is the most important modifiable risk factor, as it narrows the airway.
 Getting older, having a naturally narrow jaw, large tonsils, or a blocked nose all increase the likelihood of sleep apnoea developing.

 But sleep apnoea is not exclusively a condition of overweight middle-aged men, and this assumption causes many people to go undiagnosed.
 Lean individuals, women, and younger people all develop sleep apnoea.
 People of East and Southeast Asian background develop it at lower body weights than Western populations due to differences in facial bone structure.
-The symptoms matter more than the stereotype, if the pattern fits, it is worth raising with your doctor regardless of what you weigh or what age you are.
+The symptoms matter more than the stereotype.
+If the pattern fits, it is worth raising with your doctor regardless of what you weigh or what age you are.

 Why Sleep Apnoea Matters for Your Heart